desiic/EnIndex/README.md

 Database Convention
 ===================

-Primary field `id` (auto-incremented) is always added by default to all object stores.
+Primary field `id` (in-line key, auto-incremented) is always added by default to all object stores.
 Special object stores such as `op_hist` (operation history), `fts` (full-text search) are added to index schema by default when using those features too.